4th Infantry Division (Poland): 1939 Invasion of Poland

 Following Plan West, 4th Division, commanded by Colonel Tadeusz Lubicz-Niezabitowski, belonged to Operational Group East (General Mikołaj Bołtuć), which was part of Pomorze Army (General Władysław Bortnowski).
 Operational Group East was ordered to defend the approaches to Toruń, and shortly before the war, field fortifications had been built near Brodnica and Jabłonowo Pomorskie.

 Alarm mobilization of the division was ordered on August 24, 1939.
 Four days later, together with 16th Infantry Division and Jablonowo Group, it defended the line from Grudziądz to Brodnica.
-The 4th Division was placed on the right wing of Polish line of defence, with Nowogródzka Cavalry Brigade located to its right.
+The 4th Division was placed on the right wing of the Polish line of defence, with Nowogródzka Cavalry Brigade located to its right.
 The task of the unit was to remain in battle readiness, in order to assault the enemy advancing from its positions behind the Osa river.